metriport/metriport/packages/packages/commonwell-jwt-maker/README.md

 To install the program, execute the following command on your terminal:

-`npm i -g @metriport/commonwell-jwt-maker`
+`npm i -g @metriport/commonwell-jwt-maker axios`

-Note: you may have to run the command with `sudo`.
+Note: you may have to run these commands with `sudo`.

 ## Usage